SGT-LIM/SGT-LIM.github.io/_posts/2024-06-20-Research-Paper-HCI2022.md

 ### Summary
 #### Research Motivation and Value
 The research addresses the issue of high-frequency noise, often undetectable by adults, which can cause significant stress to infants who can hear these sounds.
-The primary motivation is to develop a tool that helps locate the source of such noise, enabling parents to be aware of and mitigate the impact of high-frequency noise on infants.
+The Sprimary motivation is to develop a tool that helps locate the source of such noise, enabling parents to be aware of and mitigate the impact of high-frequency noise on infants.
 This research aims to enhance the quality of life by preventing noise-induced hearing loss and stress.

 #### Methodology
 1. **Data Collection**: The study involved recording high-frequency sounds (16,000 Hz) in different directions around a smartphone, simulating real-life scenarios where noise sources need to be identified.